 For anyone looking to do a bit of close-up iceberg spotting, then Canada is the place to be right now.
 A small village on the East Coast has become very popular with tourists recently thanks to a close visit from a giant floating iceberg.
-The 150ft iceberg can be seen passing Ferryland along what's known as "Iceberg Alley", a channel of coastal waters that acts as a highway for these Arctic invaders.
-Usually the icebergs aren't quite as large as this one and seeing it come so close to the coast looks surreal.
+The 150ft iceberg can be seen passing Ferryland along what's known as "Iceberg Alley", a channel of coastal waters that act as a highway for these Arctic invaders.
+The icebergs that drift past Ferryland are normally much smaller in size, seeing one this large park itself so close to the shoreline makes it quite the spectacle.

-The village has never been so popular thanks to this magnificent chunk of ice which seems to have struck shallow waters and ground to a halt.
-The small town can't really cater for the sudden influx of tourists visiting the area who've come from all over to get a glimpse of the spectacular iceberg.
-Ferryland has just two restaurants which are not open until end of May, so if you fancy getting a glimpse of the giant phantom ice-cube bring some lunch.
-One thing for sure is that Ferryland won't be running out of ice anytime soon.
+The village has never been so popular thanks to the magnificent chunk of ice which seems to have struck shallow waters and ground to a halt.
+The small town is struggling to cater for the sudden influx of tourists visiting the area who've come from all over to get a photo of the spectacular iceberg.
+Ferryland has just two restaurants which are not open until the end of May, so if you fancy getting a glimpse of this giant iceberg be sure to bring along a spot of lunch.